 - Eat and enjoy!

-Our Fishing for Ice experiment and Easy Homemade Ice Cream involve the same science that makes the fruit drink in this experiment turn from liquid to solid without the aid of a freezer.
-When you add salt to ice it lowers the freezing point, making the salty icy mixture colder than ice alone.
+When salt is added to ice it lowers the freezing point, making the salty icy mixture colder than ice alone.
 If you have a thermometer you can verify this fact.
-Ice freezes at 32°F, but when you add salt the ice melts and the mixture gets down to around 0°F. This is cold enough to freeze juice!
+Pure water freezes at 32°F, but when salt is added to ice the mixture gets down to around 0°F. This is cold enough to freeze juice!
 Stirring the juice frequently ensures that the frozen parts mix with the liquidy parts, making a yummy slushy mix.
 If you leave your juice long enough it will freeze solid!